Stanislas Limousin

 Euphrasie Stanislas Alexis Arsène Limousin (29 May 1831 – 7 April 1887) was a French pharmacist who invented hypodermic ampoules and the oxygen bottle amongst several other pharmaceutical devices.

 Early life

 Stanislas Limousin was born at Ardentes in the Indre department of France.

-While studying as an intern at the Pitié Salpetrière hospital in Paris in 1856, Limousin bought a small pharmacy located at 2 bis rue Blanche, on the place de la Trinité in the 9th arrondissement.
-The pharmacy grew quickly and he eventually bequeathed it to his son-in-law Henri Bocquillon-Limousin (1856–1917) who married Limousins' daughter in 1885, and wrote the Manuel des plantes médicinales coloniales et exotiques.
+While studying as an intern at the Pitié Salpetrière hospital in Paris in 1856, Limousin bought a small pharmacy located at 2 bis rue Blanche, on the place de la Trinité in the 9th arrondissement of Paris.
+The pharmacy grew quickly and he eventually bequeathed it to his son-in-law Henri Bocquillon-Limousin (1856–1917), who married Limousins' daughter in 1885, and wrote the Manuel des plantes médicinales coloniales et exotiques.

 Pharmaceutical innovations

 Many of Limousin's innovations advanced the delivery of medication to the patient and included several that are still in use today:

 Oxygen inhalation apparatus

-Joseph Priestley discovered oxygen in 1774, describing it as "five or six times better than common air for the purpose of respiration, inflammation, and, I believe, every other use of common atmospherical air".
+English chemist Joseph Priestley discovered oxygen in 1774, describing it as "five or six times better than common air for the purpose of respiration, inflammation, and, I believe, every other use of common atmospherical air".
 However, little pharmaceutical use was made of it until the 1860s, when Limousin invented an oxygen inhalation device, the forerunner of the oxygen extractors now used in therapy.

-Limousin was involved in the fateful ascension of the Zénith, a balloon flown to a record altitude of over 8,000 meters in 1875.
+Limousin was involved in the ascension of the Zénith, a balloon flown to a record altitude of over 8,000 meters in 1875.
 During the flight hypoxia killed the French Navy officer Théodore Henri Sivel and the journalist Joseph Crocé-Spinelli, but left scientist Gaston Tissandier only deaf, because he managed to breathe oxygen at altitude.
 Victor Robinson, Professor of the History of Medicine, indicates that "the oxygen apparatus was arranged by the competent pharmacist Limousin, according to the proportions indicated by Paul Bert".